 Once an executor has been approved, the court will issue Letters Testamentary.
 These letters provide the executor with access to the estate and its assets.
 The letters also give the executor the proper power needed to act on the behalf of the estate.

 What Happens Next?

-At the conclusion of the first probate hearing, the estate assets must be valued and then distributed according to the will.
+At the conclusion of the first probate hearing, and then distributed according to the will.
 The executor is responsible for finding all the assets of the estate, valuing them, paying all the creditors for the decedent’s debts, and paying taxes for the estate.
 In order to do this, the executor might have to liquidate some of the decedent’s assets.

 The executor is also responsible for making notice to the estate’s creditors and heirs so the estate can pay debts from the remaining assets.
 This might include sending letters or publishing a notice about the estate in the local newspaper so that any unknown creditors have ample opportunity.
 This step is required as part of the court process and cannot be skipped.

 After all of the required duties of the executor are complete, he or she will file a petition requesting a final distribution.
 The probate court must approve this petition during the second probate process hearing.
 This hearing usually occurs anywhere from 10 months to one year after the initial petition for probate was filed with the court.
 The timeframe will vary based on the complexity and size of the estate and if any issues arose during the initial court hearing.